Financial planning tools and services to put you on the path to the future you want

 These difficulties can be eased if you’ve discussed your retirement date and are in agreement with your overall plans.
-And, if you are disagreement, use a retirement calculator to try different scenarios.
+And, if you are in disagreement, use a retirement calculator to try different scenarios.
 The NewRetirement retirement planning calculator makes it easy for you to see exactly what happens to your overall finances with any one change.

 Retirement is a really unique opportunity to uproot your life and live the way you have always wanted.
 And, because housing is typically the biggest expense for most families, relocating can have a huge impact on your overall finances.

 No one wants to think about — let alone discuss — the possibility of a long-term care event.

 Without a clear plan in place, the burden of your care will fall on your spouse.
-Though many individuals consider it an honor to tend to their loved one, you might want to clarify each of your thoughts on this subject and budget appropriately — can you afford assisted living? in home assistance?
+Though many individuals consider it an honor to tend to their loved one, you might want to clarify each of your thoughts on this subject and budget appropriately — can you afford assisted living or in-home assistance?
 Furthermore, what happens to the remaining spouse after one of you has passed.
 What is the plan for the surviving partner?

 You can explore 10 alternatives to long-term care insurance.

 5. To Survive Retirement with Your Spouse, Discuss Your Overall Retirement Financial Plan